-Fraternal, or non-identical twins, develop when two separate egg cells are fertilised by two separate sperm cells.
+Fraternal, or non-identical twins, develop when two separate egg cells are fertilized by two separate sperm cells.
 Because of this, fraternal twins have different physical features and characteristics as they do not share the same chromosomes.

-Identical twins, however, start off as a single egg which is fertilized by a single sperm.
+Identical twins, however, start off as a single egg that is fertilized by a single sperm.
 The egg then splits in half to form two separate embryos.
 Identical twins often have very similar or identical physical features.

 What Is Paternal Instinct?

 Paternal instinct is pretty similar to maternal instinct.
 Just like mothers, fathers can feel a powerful need to protect their child, particularly from danger.

 Paternal love is used to describe any feelings that are typical for those of a father to have towards his child.
 It’s more commonly known as fatherly love and is the paternal equivalent of motherly love (maternal love).